 The Club hosted the prestigious Institute of Bankers in Ireland Team Racing Championships in 1999 at which Bank Officials from all over the UK and Ireland participated.
 This was a resounding success with all the visitors staying at the Quality Hotel in Carrickfergus.
 The Institute conveyed their significant appreciation of the running of the competition and hoped that CAYC would be able to host such an event again in the future.

 The present Membership includes many active sailors where concentration on developing Junior and Family Memberships is high on the agenda along with attracting new Members from all parts of the Community.
-With the increasing numbers of members participating in sailing, canoeing, snooker, walking and cycling, with the recent addition of a monthly Book Club that has had it's 1st anniversary 2012.
+With the increasing numbers of members participating in sailing, kayaking, snooker, walking and cycling, with the recent addition of a monthly Book Club that has had it's 1st anniversary 2012.
 The Club Members are enjoying a diverse range of activities.
-Golf Society is active along with a Craft Club and Bridge Club.
+Golf Society is active along with a Craft Club.

 The Club is able to offer many types of watersport courses incorporating both sailing and powerboating.
 In order to expand this and in recognition of the increased number of canoes/kayaks now owned by the Members the club has now registered with the Canoe Association Northern Ireland (CANI).
 This latest link up should encourage CANI to use Whitehead as a base for exploring the magnificent coastline along Belfast Lough and Islandmagee.
 The Club's Boathouse on Beach road completed a restoration project March 2011 and this resource facilitates the East Coast Canoe Trail.

 Each Year the Club has moorings laid for the Flying Fifteen Fleet and a Visitor's Mooring is provided for temporary use.